bmuschko/ckad-crash-course/exercises/14-helm-consume-chart/solution/solution.md

 Update Complete. ⎈Happy Helming!⎈
 ```

-You can search published chart versions in the the repository named `prometheus-community`.
+You can search published chart versions in the repository named `prometheus-community`.

 ```
 $ helm search hub prometheus-community